robwhelan/datalake/README.md

 5. Glue (PySpark) for ETL with simple transformations.
 6. ETL to be built out after data initially loaded.
 7. Single Glue crawler for all zones, all data.
 This should be expanded as new data arrives.
-8. Private S3 endpoints from the private subnets (not from the public or data subnets)
+8. Private S3 and DDB endpoints from the private subnets (not from the public or data subnets).
+Any lambda should run inside the private subnets.

 Features
 * As many zones as you want.
 4 zones by default.